rrobbes/EngineeringOfMobileSystemsV2/20-QandA/README.md

 I would much prefer snack links.
 Put yourselves in the shoes of the guy that has to correct something like 25+ projects.
 Everything that you can do to help me is great.

 Note that you can import a project from github, directly in a snack.
 Please try to do this.
+If you have technical issues that prevent you from using a snack, then let me know.

+### Incompatibilities between iOS and Android

+I can test with an Android Emulator easily.
+If you can try out on both platforms via simulators, it's of course better.
+Try to find a "plan B".
+Note that you can perform conditional rendering based on the platform you are on.
+To use platform-specific code, have a look at [this part of the documentation](https://reactnative.dev/docs/platform-specific-code)

 ## "Technical" questions